Buxton Road Bridge: History

 The bridge was built in 1863.
 The structure became a Grade II listed building on 19 June 1998.

-In 2002, Railtrack became aware of a crack in the in one of the outer iron spans of the bridge.
+In 2002, Railtrack became aware of a crack in one of the outer iron spans of the bridge.
 Restrictions on rail traffic passing over the bridge were put in place, including a 25 mph speed restriction for freight trains and a ban on two freight trains passing each other on the bridge.
 In 2010, Network Rail applied for a Listed Building Consent to replace the bridge with a modern structure.
 The request was turned down the following year and a subsequent appeal was dismissed.

 In November 2022, Network Rail applied again for permission to rebuild and modify the bridge.

 Work to rebuild the bridge began in January 2023.